Cryptolens/license-server/README.md

 ## Idea
 **Problem**: Large companies tend to have strict policies that restrict certain machines to have direct internet access.
 This is a problem if we want license files on them to be up-to-date.

 **Solution**: We allow one computer, the *license server*, to have internet access.
 All the machines in the network will contact the license server and it will in turn contact Cryptolens.
+Alternatively, the *license server* can store a copy of the license files and work offline.

 ![](example.png)